TrifectaKS/planner-generator/README.md

 ---

-# 15. Troubleshooting
+# 18. Troubleshooting

-## "Please select exactly one Template."
+## "Please select at least one Template."

-Make sure exactly one node is selected before generating.
+Make sure at least one node is selected before generating.

 Select the parent template rather than an individual text layer.